liquity/bold/INSTRUCTIONS.md

 # You can now open https://localhost:3000 in your browser.
 ```

-See [frontend/app/README.md](./frontend/app/README.md) for details about the app development.
+See [frontend/app/README.md](./frontend/app/README.md) for more details about the app development.